 Everton’s search for a new manager came to an end on Saturday morning, as The Blues announced Carlo Ancelotti as Marco Silva’s successor.

-He arrives at Goodison with a sparkling CV that is fit to rival any manager in world football.
-Nobody has won more European honours than Ancelotti’s seven, whilst the affable Italian became the first manager to win four of the five ‘major’ European leagues.
+He arrives at Goodison Park with a sparkling CV that is fit to rival any manager in world football.
+Nobody has won more European honours than Ancelotti’s seven, whilst the affable Italian became the first manager to win four of the five ‘major’ European leagues in 2017.

 Adding to this, he’s won more trophies this decade than the previous five Everton managers have combined in their entire managerial careers.